leliarhodes72/leliarhodes72.github.io/_pages/cv.md

   * Implemented meticulous organizational systems to manage paperwork for over 40 Special Education students, ensuring accuracy and accessibility of vital educational documents
   * Collaborated with general education teachers to maintain a conducive learning environment by offering support in classroom management strategies, fostering a positive and productive atmosphere for student engagement and academic achievement

-* Office Assistant, Team Lead - A.A.L.T.
+* Office Assistant, Team Lead - S.A.L.T.
 Center, University of Arizona
   <br>_Tucson, Az | August 2020 - December 2022_
   * Orchestrated scheduling for over 80 students, optimizing time allocation to maximize productivity and minimize downtime
   * Spearheaded effective communication channels with 6 employees to guarantee seamless operations and proper staffing levels